-4.2 Parallelizing StreamingMaster
+3.3.
+Parallelizing StreamingMaster

-When the number of cores used for ComputeCC increases, the relative importance of ComputeCC in the total runtime decreases.
-Theoretically, with an infinite number of cores for ComputeCC, the time required by it will drop to zero.
-In this case, the bottleneck of the application becomes the maximum rate at which StreamingMaster can generate updates request and the rate at which Aggregator can merge the computed results.
-To improve these rates, we replace them with a construct that allow parallel execution.
+When the number of cores used for ComputeCC increases the relative importance of ComputeCC in the total runtime decreases.
+Theoretically with an infinite number of cores for ComputeCC, the time required by it will drop to zero.
+And the bottleneck of the application becomes the rate at which StreamingMaster can generate updates request and the rate at which Aggregator can merge the computed results.
+To improve these rates, we follow the avenue replacing them with a construct that allow parallel execution.

 StreamingMaster is decomposed in three filters which are laid out according to Figure 7.
-Most of the work done by StreamingMaster is done by a filter (we still call it StreamingMaster for convenience) which supports replication.
+Most of the work done by StreamingMaster is done by a filter called StreamingMaster which supports replication.
 Each of the replica receives the list of edges it has to compute the filtering from a WorkDistributor.
-This WorkDistributor just listens the modifications on the graph and distribute the
+This WorkDistributor just listens on the modification on the graph and distribute the Streaming Events among the different StreamingMaster.